shreyansh-sawarn/Docker-Intro/README.md

 [Install from here](https://docs.docker.com/install/)

-To make it so that you don't have to run `sudo` everytime you run a Docker command, give it group access:
+To not run `sudo` everytime you run a Docker command, give it group access (for linux based systems):

     sudo groupadd docker
     sudo gpasswd -a $USER docker